 Add the Phone Status field

-Drag and drop the Add Form Field button into the Contact form tab, after the Phone field.
+Drag the Add Form Field button and drop it into the Contact form tab, after the Phone field.

-Set the Name to PhoneStatus.
-Select the Value cell, and then click Edit Expression.
+Select the Value cell and click Edit Expression.

-Enter the following expression in the SemQL Editor and then click OK:
+Enter the following expression in the SemQL editor and click OK.

 case